 In 2017, Reed joined the SBR Postcard Project, and created a multimedia performance of Sarah Belle Reid's pictographic score, "Flicker."

-In early 2020, he moved to the St. Louis area and is actively composing for videogames and film, as well as working as a colorist for film.
+In early 2020, he moved to the St. Louis area and is actively composing for videogames and film.

 I live to tell stories.

 I have never been one for simplicity in my creations.
 Everything has a concept behind it, and everything has a story it will carry into the future.
 This is my goal with art: To tell the greatest stories ever told.

 With videogames, the music carries the player as they travel though the virtual realms.
 The music sets the mood, establishes themes, and becomes an emotional part of the experience.
 It is the tool to immerse the player, and the tool to carry the story forward.

 With film, I can bring the viewer into my own world, and tell them all of the stories that world has.

 With pictographic notation, I can tell a visual story, while the interpretation of the performer can tell their own.